 When Determining Nexus:

 Nexus isn’t always cut and dried.
-Installation and repair services performed by your manufacturing company or a third party vendor can create nexus in some states.
+Installation and repair services performed by your manufacturing company or a third-party vendor can create a nexus in some states.
 Knowing what services create nexus, and under what circumstances, is important when complying with any potential liability to collect and remit sales and use tax.
-When entering new states with any type of business activity, it is best to do your research and determine what how that activity will affect your tax liability.
+When entering new states with any type of business activity, it is best to do your research and determine how that activity will affect your tax liability.

 Create routines that help your team manage nexus creation: